kapoormanu/currency-exchange-george/README.md

 This is an app created using CRA that lists exchange rates for major currencies, which can be filtered as per user search term.

 ## Basic Specifications
-- [ ] The page has
-    - [ ] 1.
-A header and
-    - [ ] 2.
-A search bar at the top.
-- [ ] When the user is scrolling the page, the header scrolls off the page, but the search bar sticks to the top and stays there.
 - [x] The page has:
     - [x] 1.
 A header and
     - [x] 2.
 A search bar at the top.